ravachol/kew/website/site_src/contribute.md

-## Contributing

-## Welcome to kew contributing guide
+## Welcome to the contributing guide

 Thank you for your interest in contributing to kew!
+This page consists of two sections, how to contribute, and further down, how to develop for kew.

 ### Goal of the project